Warranty & Service··12 min read

 Why Aftermarket Parts Are Your Most Profitable Revenue Line

-The math compounds quickly.
-A manufacturer with 200,000 units in the field and an average annual parts spend of $80 per active customer is sitting on a $16 million revenue opportunity.
+The revenue opportunity is large and largely uncaptured.
+A manufacturer with 200,000 units in the field and an average annual parts spend of $80 per active customer holds a $16 million revenue line.
 Most capture less than 20% of it.
-The rest flows to third-party resellers, Amazon marketplace sellers, and grey-market suppliers who invest nothing in product development but harvest the post-sale relationship manufacturers worked hard to build.
+The remainder flows to Amazon marketplace sellers, grey-market resellers, and third-party distributors who invest nothing in product development.
+They simply harvest the post-sale relationship the manufacturer built.
+The strategic implication is direct: your parts catalogue is a recurring revenue asset, not a support function.

 The Discovery Problem: Why Customers Can't Find What They Need